1,1-Dichloroethane

 1,1-Dichloroethane is a chlorinated hydrocarbon.
 It is a colorless oily liquid with a chloroform-like odor.
 It is not easily soluble in water, but miscible with most organic solvents.

 Large volumes of 1,1-dichloroethane are manufactured, with annual production exceeding 1 million pounds in the United States.
 It is mainly used as a feedstock in chemical synthesis, chiefly of 1,1,1-trichloroethane.
 It is also used as a solvent for plastics, oils and fats, as a degreaser, as a fumigant in insecticide sprays, in halon fire extinguishers, and in cementing of rubber.
 It is used in manufacturing of high-vacuum resistant rubber and for extraction of temperature-sensitive substances.
 Thermal cracking at 400–500 °C and 10 MPa yields vinyl chloride.
 In the past, 1,1-dichloroethane was used as a surgical inhalational anesthetic.

 Safety

-1,1-dichloroethane has been on the California Proposition 65 list of known carcinogens since 1990.

 In the atmosphere, 1,1-dichloroethane decomposes with half-life of 62 days, chiefly by reaction of photolytically produced hydroxyl radicals.